-The Nominations Committee is an Alpha Sigma Tau standing committee that is responsible for creating a slate of National Council candidates and presenting the slate at the Sorority’s National Convention.
+The Nominations Committee is an Alpha Sigma Tau standing committee responsible for creating a slate of National Council candidates and presenting the slate at the Sorority’s National Convention.
 The Nominations Committee is composed of at least five alumnae members and two collegiate members.

 Our timeline for the appointment and work of the Nominations Committee is:

-- January 2021 – Information Sessions hosted for prospective applicants; application launched
+- February 2023 – Information Session hosted for prospective applicants; application launched

 - March 2023 – Nominations Committee appointed